Mentors

 Jay waited - and worried.

-“If you end up in Joliette,” Monk elaborated, “where they’ll most likely put you, I have lots of friends inside.
+“If you end up in Joliette,” Monk elaborated, “where they put people like you, I have lots of friends inside.
 My friends will look after you, real well.”

 Jay continued to wait for the part where he stopped worrying.